webhooksite/docs/docs/open-source.markdown

 ### Kubernetes

-A set of Kubernetes configuration files can be found in the [`kubernetes` subfolder](https://github.com/webhooksite/webhook.site/tree/master/kubernetes).
+A set of Helm configuration files can be found in the [`helm` subfolder](https://github.com/webhooksite/webhook.site/tree/master/helm).

-#### Installation Guide

-Configure the resources, and apply with `kubectl apply -f ./`.

 ### Web Server